ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 At the time of writing, constrainsts in the WebSocket API prevent this from being implemented.
 If ratified and implemented, this optimization should reduce the computational overhead of each Secure WebSocket connection which can add up when opening many connections.

+## What's next?

+As we mark this milestone, we're also looking ahead to the next phase of our work.

+There are several areas where we'll be focusing our efforts in the coming months:

+- Productionising of AutoTLS infrastructure and integrations in Kubo and other IPFS implementations
+- HTTP Retrieval in Boxo/Kubo
+- Developer experience, examples, documentation, and guides
+- Improved error handling in the Service Worker Gateway
+- Integration of the Service Worker Gateway into IPFS Companion

+## Support our work

+We're a small team of highly experienced full-time maintainers.
+If you use IPFS and libp2p, please consider supporting [our work](https://ipshipyard.gitwallet.co/).

 ## Summary

 All the above projects are either complete or nearing completion.
 This is the result of arduous collaboration across both the libp2p and IPFS stacks in addition to standard bodies and browser vendors.